OyinkansolaAlimi/KMS-inventory-analysis--Capstone-project/README.md

 GROUP BY Product_Category
 ORDER BY Products_Purchased DESC

-7.---Which small business customer had the highest sales?
+7.---Which small business customer had the highest sales? = Dennis kane 75967.591
       SELECT TOP 1 Customer_Name, SUM(Sales) AS TotalSales
       FROM [KMS Sales Data]
       WHERE Customer_Segment = 'Small Business'
      GROUP BY Customer_Name
     ORDER BY TotalSales DESC

-8.--Which Corporate Customer placed the most number of orders in 2009 – 2012?
+8.--Which Corporate Customer placed the most number of orders in 2009 – 2012? = Adam Hart, 19 orders
-    SELECT  top 1 Customer_Name, COUNT(DISTINCT Order_id) AS Orders_placed
+    SELECT  top 1 Customer_Name, COUNT(DISTINCT Order_Quantity) AS Orders_placed
 FROM [KMS Sales Data]
 WHERE Customer_Segment = 'Corporate'
 and year (Order_date)